 10. Reflect on your experience.

-Take a moment to reflect on your experience with the Dharmachakra Mudra.
-Notice any changes in your mental state, emotions, or sense of connectedness.
-Acknowledge the significance of this mudra in your spiritual journey.
+Take a moment to think about your experience with the Dharmachakra Mudra.
+Feel the changes in your emotions, mental conditions, or connectedness.
+Recognize the importance of this mudra in your spiritual undertaking.

 Who can do Dharmachakra Mudra?